zhangle408/EH-Nets/README.md

 sh train_cifar.sh
 '''
+# Citing
-# If you found our research helpful or influential please consider citing
+If you found our research helpful or influential please consider citing

 @ARTICLE{9783450,
   author={Lu, Yao and Zhang, Le and Yang, Xiaofei and Zhou, Yicong}, journal={IEEE Transactions on Neural Networks and Learning Systems},